 The information in this guide explains how our shoes are made and why they are a worthwhile investment.

 The Shoemaking Process ExplainedThey say it takes a village to raise a child and the same can be said for producing just one welted shoe.
 For each TG Collection shoe there are about 130 individual steps, involving craftsmen and women with skills in cutting, sewing, trimming and a number of other discrete activities.
 The steps below provide you with a broad understanding of what's involved in making your shoes.

 All Thomas George by Fugashin shoes are constructed using the Goodyear Welt construction method.
 It is considered by many to be the 'Gold Standard' of shoemaking and is employed by many of the world's top shoemakers.
 Goodyear Welted construction is known for its strength, durability and repair qualities, although it is time-consuming and requires highly skilled craftsmen and women.

 The upper leather, leather lining and the (leather) welt are stitched to the ribbing, which has already been attached to the insole.
 The welt will then be stitched to the leather sole.
 This final stitch can be removed so that the sole can be replaced without damaging the rest of the shoe.

 The Stitchdown Construction Method

 All Thomas George by Fugashin service boots are constructed using the Stitchdown Construction Method.
-Stitchdown (or Veldtschoen) construction is a variation of the Goodyear Welted Construction method; however, the leather upper is turned out and stitched above the welt rather than wrapped underneath and stitched beneath the welt.
+Stitchdown construction is a variation of the Goodyear Welted Construction method; however, the leather upper is turned out and stitched above the welt rather than wrapped underneath and stitched beneath the welt.
 The result is a very sturdy service boot with excellent water-proofing qualities.
 Like its Goodyear Welted cousin, these boots will be very durable and repairable, as well as somewhat more flexible with less break-in period required.